 Bennett Singer is an award-winning New York-based filmmaker/writer with 20 years of experience.
-His feature-length film Brother Outsider: The Life of Bayard Rustin premiered at Sundance, cialis was broadcast nationally on PBS, and is currently airing on Logo/MTV.
-The film won more than 25 international awards, including the GLAAD Media Award for Outstanding Documentary and eight Best Documentary prizes.
+His feature-length film Brother Outsider: The Life of Bayard Rustin premiered at Sundance, prostate was broadcast nationally on PBS, viagra 100mg and is currently airing on Logo/MTV.
+The film won more than 25 international awards, price including the GLAAD Media Award for Outstanding Documentary and eight Best Documentary prizes.
 Described as “powerful and startling” (The Advocate), “poignant” (Time), and “brilliant” (Wall Street Journal), the film illuminates the life and work of Bayard Rustin, a visionary activist and mentor to Martin Luther King Jr. who dared to live as an openly gay man during the fiercely homophobic 1940s, 1950s, and 1960s.
 Brother Outsider has been screened at the Kennedy Center, the United Nations, and for members of Congress, as well as at more than 200 festivals and community screenings in Africa, Asia, Europe, and North America.
 It has also been used by an array of social-justice organizations, including Facing History and Ourselves; GLSEN; and Human Rights Watch, which has shown the film to more than 4,000 high school students.

 Singer is currently working on Electoral Dysfunction, a feature-length documentary hosted by Daily Show veteran Mo Rocca.
 It is slated for PBS broadcast in 2012 via presenting station WTTW in Chicago.
 The film reveals why America’s voting system is broken – and how it can be fixed.